benmj/geekwise-angular/week-2-challenge.md

 * create checkboxes that toggle whether the list should be Alphabetized and/or sorted by Completion
     * look at the documentation for [filter](http://docs.angularjs.org/api/ng.filter:filter).
 You will want to use this within a `$scope` method.

+Use directives for list items.
+Things to look at:
+    * ng-hide
+    * binding the inputs to the local scope value of ng-repeat

 ## Other: install Node JS